graememcc/funkierJS/docs/markdown/byName.md

 `curryWithArity` with an arity of 1 to create a new function that guarantees `parseInt` will be called with only one argument.

-It is possible to recurry previously curried functions, however generally it only makes sense to recurry a function that has not been partially applied: this will be equivalent to currying the original function.
+It is possible to recurry functions that have been previously curried with [`curry`](#curry) or `curryWithArity`, however generally it only makes sense to recurry a function that has not been partially applied: this will be equivalent to currying the original function.
+Recurrying a partially applied function will likely not work as you
-Recurrying a partially applied function will likely not work as you expect: the new function will be one that requires the given number of arguments before calling the original function with the partially applied arguments and some of the ones supplied to the recurried function.
+expect: the new function will be one that requires the given number of arguments before calling the original function with the partially applied arguments and some of the ones supplied to the recurried function.

+You cannot however pass in functions that have been bound to a specific execution context using [`bindWithContextAndArity`](#bindWithContextAndArity): `curryWithArity` promises to invoke functions with a null execution context, but those functions have a fixed execution context that cannot be overridden.
+An error is thrown if the function has been bound to an execution context in this way.

+Note however that funkierJS has no visibility into the execution contexts of functions bound using the native function `bind` method.
+Attempting to curry these might lead to surprising results, and should be avoided.

 #### Examples ####
     var f = function(x, y) { console.log(x, y); }